Daxxus/English-Dictionary/README.md

 ## Tittle: "English dictionary."

-### I present english to english dictionary based on Deepl engine, reportedly the world 's best and accurate one
+### I present english to english dictionary based on Deepl engine with SpeechSynthesis interface, reportedly the world 's best and accurate one

 ### Usage: just enter the english word or expression, than select the type of details.
 Aftermath You can either choose the language specification from browser variety